 The football playoffs are here, which means playoff parties!
 If there’s one thing that can make or break any party, it’s the food.
 In fact, I’d venture to say if you manage to ensure every guest leaves satiated and satisfied, you’re about 70 percent on your way to your affair being universally remembered as a success.
 The other 30 percent is determined by the entertainment.
 Luckily, if you’re throwing a football party, your entertainment is covered.
-So, if you’re looking to turn up your food game this playoffs, you’re going to want to keep reading.
+So, if you’re looking to turn up your food game this playoff season, you’re going to want to keep reading.

 I’ve compiled 12 signature dishes corresponding to each respective NFL playoff team.
 Whether your team is in it this year or not, you can place one bet (this is purely figurative as illegal gambling is not supported) sure to come through: Your party food will be on point!
 Here’s a rundown of the contenders: